How To Plan For Your Sales Week

 3. Create time to nurture your contacts

 Every business has leads; some are hot, others are warm and others are just cold.
 As a sales rep, therefore, you have to pick time off schedule to nurture these contacts.
 While hot leads may not need nurturing, cold leads need a lot of time and a lot of nurturing because they might take a very long time to be convinced to buy your product or services, and for warm leads, you may need a few hours in the day and not much time.
 Giving time to your contacts will help you grow your relationships slowly by slowly.
 At the end of it all, you will be able to catch them all, especially those clients you know have competition and are likely to be taken away by other reps if not given time or those that you think are likely to purchase or buy goods in large quantities.

 4. Create time for face to face interactions with your clients

 Face-to-face interactions are a lot more warming and real.
 Clients putting faces to the personnel they are dealing with and are helping them with their transactions is a lot more calming than behind-screen interactions.
 It is obviously better than chatting with BOTs.

 5. Always prospect

-Prospecting literally means having inside sales reps make outbound calls or send outbound emails to leads in hopes of creating opportunities for account executives; basically, it’s more of having sales reps engage more with their clients/leads so that they can get to know more about them, learn about what they like, their interests and preferences so that you can find a way in which you can appropriately serve them while fulfilling their needs or find a way in which the services and the goods you offer can fit into their problem.
-Therefore, it is important to find some time off your day to prospecting your clients; this will help you gather more information about your clients, schedule more appointments, and close more sales if they are well convinced.
+Prospecting means having inside sales reps make outbound calls or send outbound emails to leads in hopes of creating opportunities for account executives.
+It allows sales reps to engage more with their clients/leads so that they can get to know more about them, learn about what they like, their interests, and preferences.
+It is important to find some time off your day to prospecting your clients; this will help you gather more information about your clients, schedule more appointments, and close more sales if they are well convinced.